Measurement of the Full Shape of the Thermal Sunyaev-Zeldovich Power Spectrum from South Pole Telescope and {\it Herschel}-SPIRE Observations: Results

 We adopt \cibfree{} as our fiducial estimate because the residual CIB bias arising from the tSZ–CIB cross‑correlation has a minor impact on the large scales in both MV and \mvcrosscibfree.
 In the next subsection (\S\ref{sec_tsz_pow_spec_ilc_and_tsz_cib}), we provide a detailed comparison of the tSZ estimates obtained from all three LC combinations (MV, \cibfree, and \mvcrosscibfree), as well as discuss the scale-dependent reconstruction of \tszcrosscib.

 In Fig.~\ref{fig_ymap_spectra_data_plus_literature}, we also show measurements reported by different groups in the literature: \planck{} (PR4) as yellow hexagons \citep{tanimura22}; ACT (DR6) as a teal octagon \citep{louis25}; and the measurement from a joint analysis of \planck, ACT, and SPT data as red diamonds \citep{efstathiou25}.
 We also show the recent results from \sptthreeg{} (D1) \citep{chaubal26} as blue squares.
 The contribution from other components are either removed or taken into account using multi-component fits in all these works.
+The error bars in the current work are much larger than those reported in \citet{chaubal26}.
+The primary reason is sky coverage: our analysis uses a sky area roughly 15 times smaller than that of \citet{chaubal26}.
+However, additional factors also contribute to the differences in the errors between the two works.
+In the present work, we include the non‑Gaussian contribution to the tSZ covariance, which is non‑negligible, whereas \citet{chaubal26} excluded this term.
+Moreover, \citet{chaubal26} incorporates small-scale information up to $\ell = 11,000$, which provides stronger constraints on the Poisson foregrounds --namely the CIB and radio galaxies.
+On the other hand, our use of \herschel-SPIRE data offers improved control of the CIB component relative to \citet{chaubal26}.
 Our results are higher than the ACT measurements at $\ell = 3000$ by $\sim1\sigma$.
 However, we find excellent agreement with \planck{} data in the overlapping scales $\ell \in [500, 1100]$ and also with \sptthreeg{} (D1) at $\ell \ge 2000$.
 Our results are also in good agreement with the results of \citet{efstathiou25}, over a wide range of scales, particularly at $\ell \ge 2000$.